-Archaeological evidence and traditional sources advance the theory that the district of Waikīkī, of which Mānoa is a part of, was one of the first places that Polynesians settled on Oʻahu after the initial occupation of the Koʻolaupoko area.
-The first arrivals to Hawaiʻi probably came around A.D.
-300, and the settlement of Waikīkī likely occurred around A.D.
-600 (Kanahele 1995).
-The healthy population of the district was sustained by an abundance of marine resources off its shore, well-stocked fishponds along its coast, and well-irrigated wetlands where taro was bountifully harvested.
+Archaeological evidence and traditional sources advance the theory that the ahupua'a of Waikīkī, of which Mānoa is a part of, was one of the first places that Polynesians settled on O'ahu after the initial occupation of the Ko'olaupoko area.
+The healthy population of the district was sustained by an abundance of offshore marine resources, well-stocked fishponds, and irrigated wetlands where taro was bountifully harvested.
 The inland valleys and ridges of Mānoa and other areas provided further natural resources for additional foods, clothing, housing, cordage, and other necessities.
 While the earliest form of society in the region centered on extended family units headed by a number of patriarchs, as the population expanded, it evolved into a strict hierarchal class-society ruled by divine chiefs.
-It is suggested that Hawaiʻi's organization under divine chiefdoms probably first appeared around A.D.
-800 (Kanahele 1995).

 The Hawaiian Islands consisted of several sovereign island kingdoms independent of each other for almost 1,000 years.
 During this time, different islands were consolidated under one ruler, and at other times, the chiefdoms consisting of several islands were splintered, all of this fluidity due to inter-island wars and alliances.
 For much of this portion of Hawaiian history, the ahupua'a of Waikīkī not only remained part of the O'ahu kingdom, it was the very seat of power for the O'ahu king.
 Toward the end of the 18th century when O'ahu was first conquered by Maui, and about a decade later when O'ahu was conquered by Hawai'i Island, Waikīkī remained the seat of political power.
 The unified Hawaiian Islands continued to be ruled out of Waikīkī under King Kamehameha the Great until he moved his seat of government to Honolulu.
 Throughout it all, Waikīkī was still a place reserved for Hawaiian royalty to live, worship, and play.
 This was reflected in the uplands of the district, in Mānoa, where there was a dividing line, and the royalty had one side of the valley reserved for themselves.
-Even after King Kamehameha III's sweeping enactment of the Māhele of 1848 which allowed for private ownership of land, Waikīkī Ahupua'a continued to be associated with the Hawaiian royals, and parcels of Manoa lands eventually stayed with such notable figures as Kamehameha, Lili'uokalani, Kana'ina, Liliha, Boki, Pākī, Kekūanāo'a, Kalama, and Ka'ahumanu.
+Even after King Kamehameha III's sweeping enactment of the Māhele of 1848 which allowed for private ownership of land, Waikīkī Ahupua'a continued to be associated with the Hawaiian royals, and parcels of Mānoa lands eventually stayed with such notable figures as Kamehameha, Lili'uokalani, Kana'ina, Liliha, Boki, Pākī, Kekūanāo'a, Kalama, and Ka'ahumanu.

-The 19th century closed with the overthrow of the Hawaiian monarchy by foreigners backed by the United States and the move to incorporate Hawaii as an American territory.
+The 19th century closed with the overthrow of the Hawaiian monarchy by foreigners backed by the United States and the move to incorporate Hawai'i as an American territory.
 As the U.S. military and other planners drained and filled the district's wetlands and developed it into an area of prime real estate, the district's uplands, particularly in Mānoa, were also being converted from agricultural to residential purposes.
 By the mid-20th century, Mānoa was clearly a post-territorial multiethnic community.
 Residential development has continued to grow throughout the decades making Mānoa blend into the cityscape of modern Honolulu.
 In addition, the state's major university, the University of Hawai'i at Mānoa, has been firmly established there, and it has evolved into a prosperous center for higher learning with its surrounding college community today.